LudvigOlsen/groupdata2/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

+I removed the faulty part of the URL.

 ## Downstream dependencies
 I used revdepcheck::revdep_check() to run R CMD check on all downstream dependencies and it found no problems.